Solar loans: Everything you need to know (2025)

 Higher interest rate | Lower interest rate |

-Lower monthly payments (because you’ll be making payments over a longer period) | Higher monthly payments (because you'll make fewer payments over the life of your loan) |
+Lower monthly payments (because you’ll be making payments over a longer period | Higher monthly payments (because you'll make fewer payments over the life of your loan) |

 Higher total cost of ownership | Lower total cost of ownership |

-You start saving on day one: best for lower monthly payments | You'll save the most over time: best for maximizing your savings with a solar solar and improving your ROI |
+You start saving on day one–best for lower monthly payments | You'll save the most over time–best for maximizing your savings with a solar loan and improving your ROI |

-When you take out a loan, you're eligible to receive the federal solar tax credit after you install your solar system, which allows you to claim 30% of your solar system's total cost on your taxes.
+When you take out a loan, you're eligible to receive the federal solar tax credit after you install your solar panel system, which allows you to claim 30% of your system's total cost on your taxes.
 If you use your solar tax credit to pay off some of your loan's principal, you'll have even less to pay in the long run.
 Some solar loans, known as re-amortizing loans, are structured to consider this and adjust your payment amounts based on when you are receiving your benefit from the tax credit.
-Even if you don't take specifically take out a re-amortizing loan, you can still use your savings from the tax credit to pay off a large portion of your loan's principal.
+Even if you don't specifically take out a re-amortizing loan, you can still use your savings from the tax credit to pay off a large portion of your loan's principal.

-Solar lenders often use origination or dealer fees to subsidize artificially low-interest rates for their loan products.
+Solar lenders often use origination or dealer fees to subsidize artificially low interest rates for their loan products.
 In other words, they can charge you a lower interest rate because they charge you higher fees upfront.
 Those higher fees often cancel out any benefit the low interest rate was providing, which is why you need to factor in all of the fees in addition to your interest rate when figuring out what type of loan will save you the most money.

-Solar loans come in different packages like any other financial option, with varying structures, terms, and conditions.
-Let's explore what to consider when finding the right solar energy loan:
+Solar loans come in different packages, like any other financial option, with varying structures, terms, and conditions.
+Let's explore what to consider when finding the right solar energy loan.

 Secured vs. unsecured loans

-Secured solar loans vs. unsecured solar loans
+Secured solar loans | Unsecured solar loans | |

 ---|---|---|